 Applications to divert public rights of way to enable development to take place are processed by the relevant planning authority.
-In most cases this will be your district council or Exmoor National Park Authority, if your land lies within the park boundary.
+In most cases this will be us or the Exmoor National Park Authority, if your land lies within the park boundary.
 The development should not begin until the public right of way has been diverted.

 We usually process applications to divert public rights of way to improve land management, privacy or ease of use for the public, apart from within the Exmoor National Park where they are dealt with by the Park Authority